unixvoid/silo/readme.md

 <meta name="ac-discovery" content="unixvoid.com/nginx https://cryo.unixvoid.com/bin/rkt/nginx/nginx-{version}-{os}-{arch}.{ext}">
 <meta name="ac-discovery-pubkeys" content="unixvoid.com/nginx https://cryo.unixvoid.com/bin/rkt/pubkey/pubkeys.gpg">
 ```
-Silo is serving up the images from `cryo.unixvoid.com/bin` even though the images
+Here we can see that silo is serving up the images from `cryo.unixvoid.com/bin`
-are named as `unixvoid.com`
+even though the images are named as `unixvoid.com`
 If you have any problems setting this up, it may be wise to see how ac-discovery
-actually works over on the [appc discovery readme](https://github.com/appc/spec/blob/master/spec/discovery.md))
+actually works over on the [appc discovery readme](https://github.com/appc/spec/blob/master/spec/discovery.md)
 If you are running this in conjunction with nginx go read the nginx section for
 upsteam settings in the config